jfbarras/slimy-snake/README.md

 - Turn features on/off, off/low/med/high.
 - Give the player control over what happens.

+#### Metaphor ####
+In a "Motorsport Manager" game, you'd choose your driver's driving style (attack/back up) and engine mode (high/low).
+This would have an impact on tire wear and fuel use.
+I'd like to introduce this general concept to slither.io through this mod.

 ## Repieced Features
 Zoom with mouse wheel; reset with **Z**.
 Zoom does not creep back to default; it is maintained to desired level.